-D’Arcy designed his first project between a Bachelor of Environmental Design from the University of Manitoba and a Bachelor of Environmental Design Studies at the Technical University of Nova Scotia (TUNS).
-Immediately after completing a Master of Architecture at the University of Manitoba D’Arcy founded his practice in 1999.
+D’Arcy designed his first project while still a student, between a Bachelor of Environmental Design from the University of Manitoba and a Bachelor of Environmental Design Studies at the Technical University of Nova Scotia (TUNS).
+Immediately after completing a Master of Architecture degree at the University of Manitoba D’Arcy founded his practice in 1999.
 He won the Ronald J. Thom Award for Early Design Achievement from The Canada Council for the Arts, won the Emerging Architectural Practice Award from the RAIC, and led the office to win two Canadian Architect Awards and two AIBC Lieutenant Governor Awards of Excellence.
-D’Arcy has been an Adjunct Professor at The School of Architecture and Landscape Architecture at UBC, is a visiting critic and mentor for architecture students at various universities, and is a contributing writer for magazines.
-D’Arcy is an Architect AIBC, OAA (Non-Practising) and MRAIC.
+D’Arcy has been an Adjunct Professor at The School of Architecture and Landscape Architecture at UBC, is a visiting critic and mentor for architecture students at various universities, and is a contributing writer.
+D’Arcy is an Architect AIBC, OAA (NP) and MRAIC.

 Jesse Ratcliffe, Associate